igrr/astyle_py/README.md

 ## Copyright and License

 * The source code in this repository is Copyright (c) 2020-2022 Ivan Grokhotkov and licensed under the [MIT license](LICENSE).
-* `libastyle.wasm` binary bundled herein is built from Artistic Style project, Copyright (c) 2018 by Jim Pattee <jimp03@email.com>, also licensed under the MIT license.
+* `libastyle.wasm` binaries bundled under [astyle_py/lib](astyle_py/lib) directory are built from [Artistic Style project](https://gitlab.com/saalen/astyle), Copyright (c) 2018 by Jim Pattee <jimp03@email.com>, also licensed under the MIT license.
 See http://astyle.sourceforge.net/ for details.

+Thanks to André Simon for maintaining Astyle project!